-The Council approved a revenue budget of £180.6m (£157.4m expenditure plus £23.2m depreciation) at its meeting on 16 February 2023.
-The following table analyses Wokingham Borough Council's actual outturn compared to its budgeted net expenditure by directorate, at 31 March 2024, and this was reported to the Council's Executive on 18 July 2024.
-The actual spend for 2023/24 was £182.4m, which was an adverse variance to budget of c£1.8m (c1%).
+The Council approved a revenue budget of £180m (£157m expenditure plus £23m depreciation) at its meeting on 16 February 2023.
+The following table analyses Wokingham Borough Council's actual outturn compared to its budgeted net expenditure by directorate, at 31 March 2024, and will be reported to the Council's Executive on 18 July 2024.
+The actual spend for 2023/24 was £182m, which was an adverse variance to budget of c£1.8m (c1%).

-For more information, see the Council's revenue monitoring outturn report: https://wokingham.moderngov.co.uk/ieListMeetings.aspx?CommitteeId=129
+For more information, see the Council's revenue monitoring outturn report: https://wokingham.moderngov.co.uk/ieListMeetings.aspx?Committeeld=129